Bleeding-bladder-pic-min-1

 Fiona, 62

-Fiona, a lively and proud mother of five grown children and an avid gardener, had received radiation many years prior that damaged her bone.
-Her damage It caused a severe infection in the bones in the roof of her mouth.
-She was concerned about her low energy level.
-HBOT, with antibiotics, cured the bone infection in her mouth, healed and regrew her bones and gums.
-She said she also got back some of her energy to garden.
-It is also wonderful that we were able to heal her too in our clinic as she is also the mother of our founder, Lisa St. John.
+Fiona, a lively and proud mother of five grown children and an avid gardener had received radiation many years before she arrived at Bay Area Hyperbarics, which emerged as damage to her bone.
+It caused a severe infection in the bones in the roof of her mouth.
+In addition, Fiona was concerned about her low energy levels.
+Before HBOT, Fiona's doctors had tried antibiotics to no avail.
+But HBOT and antibiotics cured the bone infection in her mouth, healed and regrew her bones and gums.
+She said she also got back enough energy that she could again garden.

 1